DubiousCactus/fever/README.md

     b.
 Handles new function, class, method definitions (even without recompiling the entire module).
 2. Smart caching of function calls for instant hot reloading:
-    a.
-Only reload the code that was changed on disk.
+    - Only reload the code that was changed on disk.
-    b.
-Only re-execute the code that was reloaded (reuse from cache for other functions).
+    -  Only re-execute the code that was reloaded (reuse from cache for other functions).
-    c.
-(TODO) Handle loops in a smart way!
+    - (TODO) Handle loops in a smart way!
 Aggregate results when possible.
-3. Live code replay à la Jupyter:
+4. Live code replay à la Jupyter:
-    a.
-Record program trace and allow selecting start and end nodes for replay.
+    - Record program trace and allow selecting start and end nodes for replay.
-    b.
-Allow to hang on exception or at the end of the trace subgraph.
+    - Allow to hang on exception or at the end of the trace subgraph.
-    c.
-(TODO) Process-independent function execution for deterministic and mutation-free trace replay.
+     - (TODO) Process-independent function execution for deterministic and mutation-free trace replay.
-4. (TODO) Handle multiprocessing for PyTorch dataloaders.
+5. (TODO) Handle multiprocessing for PyTorch dataloaders.
-5. (TODO) Handling GPU computation? (no idea what/how/why yet).
+6. (TODO) Handling GPU computation? (no idea what/how/why yet).
-6. (TODO) Keep a history of changes so that we can revert code changes (e.g. in case the new code causes a crash).
+7. (TODO) Keep a history of changes so that we can revert code changes (e.g. in case the new code causes a crash).